67th Filmfare Awards: Technical awards

 Nominations for the Technical awards were announced on 30 July 2022.

 Short film awards

 Controversy

-Actress Kangana Ranaut shared a message through her Instagram story stating that the Filmfare Awards were corrupt and accused them of handing out the awards just for attending the ceremony, and thus decided to sue them.
-Initially, she was nominated for Best Actress for her performance in the film Thalaivii, but post her allegations, Filmfare withdrew her nomination and rejected her allegations in their Instagram story.
+Kangana Ranaut shared a message through her Instagram story stating that the Filmfare Awards were corrupt and accused them of handing out the awards just for attending the ceremony, and thus decided to sue them.
+Initially, she was nominated for Best Actress for her performance in the film Thalaivii, but post her allegations, Filmfare revoked her nomination and rejected her allegations in their Instagram story.